plfanzen CFT

 Plfanzen CTF is a team event for teams of any size.
 You can also participate on your own!

-For the "humans" bracket, the following rules on LLM usage apply:
+For the "human" (low LLM) bracket, consider the following guidelines on LLM usage:

 -